Clastify logo

 Hard

-A coil rotates at constant angular speed in a uniform magnetic field.
+A rectangular coil rotates in a uniform magnetic field.
+The magnetic flux linkage is given by

 Question 47